ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 ## Ecosystem

-A major benefit of the large AEMO dataset is the ecosystem of third parties who can build useful tools from it.
+A major benefit of the large AEMO dataset is the ecosystem of third parties who can build useful (and often open source) tools on top of it.

 ### [AEMO dashboard](https://www.aemo.com.au/Electricity/National-Electricity-Market-NEM/Data-dashboard)